Robert McNamara: 1973 Chilean coup

 In 1972, McNamara visited Santiago to meet President Salvador Allende to discuss the latter's policy of nationalization, especially of the copper mining companies.
 McNamara's son, Craig McNamara was living in Chile at the time, but the two did not meet owing to the rift over the Vietnam war.
 McNamara fils stated in 1984: "I think my father truly respected Allende-his compassion, his humility.
 But he disapproved of the nationalizations".
 The meeting with Allende concluded with McNamara ending all World Bank loans to Chile.
 On 11 September 1973, Allende was overthrown in a coup d'état led by General Augusto Pinochet.
 In 1974, McNamara visited Santiago to meet Pinochet and agreed to the World Bank resuming loans to Chile.
 Craig McNamara, who was visiting the United States at the time of the coup and chose not to return to Chile was outraged by the decision to resume the loans, telling his father in a phone call: "You can't do this-you always say the World Bank is not a political institution, but financing Pinochet clearly would be".
 McNamara pere flatly stated in reply: "It's too late.
 I've already made my decision".
 McNamara fils felt that his father's claim that he had to cease loans to Chile because the Allende government's nationalization policy was an "economic" matter that fell within the purview of the World Bank, but human rights abuses under Pinochet were a "political" matter that was outside of the World Bank's purview was disingenuous and dishonest.
 Craig McNamara stated: "I was really upset by that.
 That was hard to mend".

-Church committee
+Church Committee

 In 1975 McNamara was called to give testimony before the United States Senate Select Committee to Study Governmental Operations with Respect to Intelligence Activities chaired by Senator Frank Church.
 Retired General Edward Lansdale and others had already given testimony regarding Operation Mongoose, a program created by President Kennedy to assassinate leading Cubans including Fidel Castro.
 McNamara blasted Lansdale's released testimony “for what I consider loose and irresponsible and at times contradictory testimony in the press...I am damn annoyed at the damage he has done to dead people [i.e., the Kennedys]” despite his knowledge that Lansdale's testimony was substantially true.
+(Note: Lansdale in his Church committee testimony had hedged the Kennedys' involvement by stating he never received a "direct order" from them to assist Operation Mongoose; McNamara used this hedge against Lansdale even though both men were trying to protect the Kennedys' reputations.)